Integrating and using experiments

 This solution also applies Experiments asynchronously.
 Unlike in the basic integration solution, here Experiments start loading as soon as your website starts loading.
 They don't block the website rendering.
 Instead, a CSS rule is used to hide your website until the Experiments are loaded and applied on the webpage.

-to hide the content of the webpage while the Experiments are loaded (read more in the integration configuration section).
-When you enable Use new experiments in the integration modal, a <style>
+This solution uses a CSS class specified in new_experiments.hide_class to hide the content of the webpage while the Experiments are loaded (read more in the integration configuration section).
+When you enable Use new experiments in the integration modal, a <style> tag is added to the integration snippet with CSS to hide the page content.
+You can customize the CSS in the <style> tag to suit your specific needs if you have the technical knowledge to do so, but the default implementation works very well already.

-part to the snippet on your website to use this Experiments solution.
-You also have to upgrade to the newest integration snippet (at least the snippet versionv2.1.0
+If you are already integrated with Bloomreach using an integration snippet, you have to add the <style> part to the snippet on your website to use this Experiments solution.
+You also have to upgrade to the newest integration snippet (at least the snippet version v2.1.0).

 You can also specify the maximum amount of time the webpage content is hidden.
-If this time runs out, the content is revealed even if your Experiments have not been loaded yet (which might again result in "flickering").
-The time limit is configured using new_experiments.timeout
+If this time runs out, the content is revealed even if your Experiments haven't been loaded yet (which might again result in "flickering").
+The time limit is configured using new_experiments.timeout (again, read more in the integration configuration section) and defaults to 4 seconds.

 Advantages

-- Fast loading of Experiments
+• Fast loading of experiments.

-- Hides the page content until Experiments are loaded, therefore it prevents content "flickering"
+• Hides the page content until Experiments are loaded, therefore it prevents content "flickering".

 Disadvantages

-- This solution hides your webpage content using CSS, which might conflict with your existing setup in rare cases
+• This solution hides your webpage content using CSS, which might conflict with your existing setup in rare cases.

-- Your users might see a blank white page in between page visits
+• Your users might see a blank white page in between page visits.

 Synchronous solution with a service worker